zeeshanhameed12/OnTeGra_Unfolding_Algorithm/README.md

 # Extensible SPARQL-to-Cypher Unfolding Engine

-> **Math rendering:** This README uses GitHub Markdown math syntax.
-Inline equations use `$...$` and display equations use `$$...$$`.
-When viewed on GitHub, subscripts, superscripts, Greek symbols, set notation, and relational-algebra operators should render correctly.

 ## 1. Project Goal

 This project implements a modular unfolding engine that translates a supported subset of SPARQL into Cypher using declarative mappings.